Post's lattice: Variants

-Clones requiring the constant functions
+Clones containing the constant functions

-If one only considers clones that are required to contain the constant functions, the classification is much simpler: there are only 7 such clones: UM, Λ, V, U, A, M, and ⊤.
-While this can be derived from the full classification, there is a simpler proof, taking less than a page.
+If one only considers clones that contain the constant functions $0$ and $1$ (i.e., UP_{0} and UP_{1}), the classification is simpler.
+There are only 7 such clones: UM, Λ, V, U, A, M, and ⊤.
+This can be derived from the full classification or via a simpler proof taking less than a page.

 Clones allowing nullary functions

 Composition alone does not allow to generate a nullary function from the corresponding unary constant function, this is the technical reason why nullary functions are excluded from clones in Post's classification.
 If we lift the restriction, we get more clones.
-Namely, each clone C in Post's lattice which contains at least one constant function corresponds to two clones under the less restrictive definition: C, and C together with all nullary functions whose unary versions are in C.
+Namely, each clone C in Post's lattice that contains at least one constant function corresponds to two clones under the less restrictive definition: C, and C together with all nullary functions whose unary versions are in C.